joergmschulz/docker-dovecot/README.md

 ##credits

 mentioned elsewhere.
-Additionally, well rely on tiredofit images / clamav makes the beginning
+Additionally, well rely on tiredofit images / clamav makes the beginning.
+For Mailman3, the use of maxking's repository is best.

 ## services and addresses
 These are the addresses used in the services network.
 They shouldn't be seen elsewhere.
 We define them in the .env file.